Types and Dispatch

 }

-When the algorithm is the same on every platform, the generic pattern is cleaner.
-When you need platform-tuned implementations, write concrete variants and name them explicitly.
+When the algorithm is the same on every platform, the generic pattern from the previous section is cleaner.
+When you need platform-tuned implementations, write concrete variants and list the tiers explicitly.
+Include scalar in the tier list — it must be listed explicitly.

 The #[magetypes] Macro